m-GDEV/weather-dashboard/README.md

 - General
   - switch between farenheit and celsius

+# Changelog / Fixes
+- Fix image src for header on index.html

 # Addtional Info
 - This website uses **cookies** to remember the user's selected city, this information is only stored locally